Japanese tea utensils: Incense

 (釜敷, Kamashiki) means "kettle mat".
 When the kettle is removed from the brazier or sunken hearth to conduct the charcoal-laying procedure (sumidemae), the kettle is placed on a kamashiki.
 Ones of woven material are called lit. 'woven kamashiki' (kumikamashiki).
 Ones consisting of a special thick pad of paper are called lit. 'paper kamashiki' (kamikamashiki).
 There are also ones of bamboo, called takekamashiki, which are for use in the preparation room.

 (建水, Kensui) is the term for the rinse-water receptacle used by the host in the tea room.
 Usually made of metal or ceramic, though there are some made of lacquered bentwood.
 Water that has been used to rinse the tea bowl is emptied into it.
 It is kept out of sight of the guests as much as possible, being the last item brought into the tea room, and the first item removed.
 While the kensui is a necessary item for the tea ceremony, and is among the implements the host specially selects for the occasion, it is not among the "showpiece" items the guests are expected to specially notice.
+The kensui plays an analogous (but not identical) role to the slop bowl in a Western-style tea set.

 (巾筒, Kintō) is a tube or vessel used to store a chakin cloth.